 After the initial cards have been dealt, if the dealer’s first card is an ace, you can make a side bet (up to half of your original bet) on whether the dealer will get blackjack.

 If the dealer gets Blackjack then the insurance bets are then paid at double the amount of that bet.

 If the dealer does not make blackjack, the insurance money is lost.

-Prior to any cards being dealt, you can place a side bet that your first two cards will be of equal face value or the same type of Picture Card.
+Prior to any cards being dealt, you can place a side bet that your first two cards will be of the same face value.
 This bet is solely on the cards you receive and has nothing to do with the dealer’s cards.

 These bets are paid at odds of 11-1, regardless of the colour or suit of the cards.

 Freebet Blackjack and Party Blackjack

 There are also two other variants of Blackjack which are offered at SKYCITY Adelaide Casino.
 Both of these variants have similar rules to Blackjack but there are some changes which make each game unique.